openstack/ironic-inspector/CONTRIBUTING.rst

       updated on a node.
 Please refer to the docstring for details and examples.

+  You can optionally define the following attribute:

+  ``dependencies``
+      a list of entry point names of the hooks this hook depends on.
+These hooks are expected to be enabled before the current hook.

   Make your plugin a setuptools entry point under ``ironic_inspector.hooks.processing`` namespace and enable it in the configuration file (``processing.processing_hooks`` option).